-A student, or any member of the public, may file a complaint relating to Title IV eligibility or administration, the quality of education received at the institution, or otherwise relating to the accreditation standards of ACICS.
+A student, or any member of the public, may file a complaint relating to Title IV eligibility or administration, or the quality of education received at the institution.
 Complaints can be directed to the institution directly to the office of student services and/or to The Bureau for Private Postsecondary Education (BPPE) by calling (888) 370-7589 toll free or by completing a complaint form, which can be obtained on the bureau’s website, www.bppe.ca.gov.

 - Interior Design Education

 - Commitment to Diversity